Joe Mixon Player Prop Bets for the NFL Playoffs | Cincinnati vs. Kansas City 1/30/2022

 Matchup vs. Kansas City

-- Mixon will go up against a Chiefs squad that allows 117.6 rushing yards per game and is the NFL's 21st-ranked rush defense.
+- Allowing 117.6 rushing yards per game, the Chiefs have the 21st-ranked run defense in the league.

-- This season the Chiefs are ranked 14th in the NFL in rushing touchdowns conceded (15).
+- This season the Chiefs have given up 15 rushing TDs.
+They are ranked 14th in the NFL in that category.

 Recent Performances

-- In last week's outing against the Titans, Mixon carried the ball 14 times for 54 yards and scored one touchdown.
+- Mixon put together a 54-yard rushing performance in last week's matchup with the Titans, carrying the ball 14 times, while scoring one touchdown.

 - During his last three games, Mixon has 102 rushing yards (34.0 per game) on 31 carries with one touchdown.